cognitedata/cognite-python-docs/docs/source/index.rst

 `Examples <https://github.com/cognitedata/cognite-python-docs>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Examples on using the Cognite Data Platform in Python can be found `here <https://github.com/cognitedata/cognite-python-docs>`__.
-This github repository contains a collection of scripts and Jupyter Notebooks which take you through how to use the platform to solve different tasks.
+This github repository contains a collection of scripts and Jupyter Notebooks explaining how to use the platform to perform different tasks.